AllThingsSmitty/css-protips/README.md

 }
 ```

+> [!TIP]
-Want to center something else?
+> Want to center something else?
 Vertically, horizontally...anything, anytime, anywhere?
 CSS-Tricks has [a nice write-up](https://css-tricks.com/centering-css-complete-guide/) on doing all of that.

 #### [Demo](https://codepen.io/AllThingsSmitty/pen/GqmGqZ)